proactis-documentation/documentation-source/docs/p2p/customtab.md

 # Troubleshooting

-If you custom tab does not appear then check the following
+If your custom tab does not appear then check the following

 1. Your licence file includes the section for your custom tab.
 2. If the RelatedRole has been specified in the licence file then the user has been granted that role.